-The concept of NTL may be understood as emerging out of a collectivized developmental response to unpack and tackle barriers faced by women while aspiring for, securing and sustaining livelihood5 opportunities through certain occupations within the Indian economy.
+The concept of NTLs may be understood as emerging out of a collectivized developmental response to unpack and tackle barriers faced by women while aspiring for, securing and sustaining livelihood5 opportunities through certain occupations within the Indian economy.

-In this context, a few organizations and individuals created a coalition in 2016, known as the Non-Traditional Livelihood Network (NTLN).^{6,7} The NTLN aims at generating livelihoods, particularly NTL, for socially and economically marginalized women in urban and rural India.
-As per the network, NTLs intend to challenge gender division of labor8 and gender stereotypes by exemplifying women in male dominated roles, for example, women as e-rickshaw drivers or four-wheeler drivers, mechanics, masons and so on.
-At present, efforts are focused on the supply side of the equation, i.e., training women and equipping them to join some of these roles identified by the members in this collective based on scoping of opportunities.
+In this context, a few organizations and individuals created a coalition in 2016, known as the Non-Traditional Livelihood Network (NTLN).^{6,7} The NTLN aims at generating livelihoods, particularly NTLs, for socially and economically marginalized women in urban and rural India.
+As per the network, NTLs intend to challenge gendered division of labor8 and gender stereotypes by exemplifying women in typically maledominated roles, for example, women as e-rickshaw drivers or four-wheeler drivers, mechanics, masons and so on.
+At present, efforts are focused on the supply side of the equation, i.e., training women and equipping them to join some of these roles identified (by the members of this collective) through scoping of opportunities.
 Organizations and initiatives have defined their respective pathways to the NTL approach by center-staging opportunities for training and access to labor market, specifically in non-traditional skills for